des4maisons/til/til.md

+* There's an anchor button on 1password menu-bar-drop-down-windows that lets you anchor the window on top of everything even after the 1password menu has been dismissed.
+Useful for when you know you're going to need that same password again and again.
 * In `rspec` tests, `context` is the same as `describe`, and `describe` is a thing that lets you apply `before` and `let` blocks to a group of tests.
     You can nest `describes`, but it's easier to read if you use `context`